Knowledge Test Class A #1

-FREE CDL Class A Driving Test Online | Arkansas 2024 Page 2 of 7
+Class A Driving Test | Arkansas 2025 #1 Page 2 of 7

 Train for FREE online with our Arkansas class A license test.
 The official exam test consists of several obligatory parts, with all of them checking your knowledge of different blocks of road rules.
-If you need to obtain a AR CDL class A permit in 2024, practice as much as possible.
+If you need to obtain a AR CDL class A permit in 2025, practice as much as possible.
 Free sample tests published on our website will help you check and improve your knowledge and boost your grades.
-Please bear in mind that CDL class A requirements may vary from state to state
+Please bear in mind that CDL class A requirements may vary from state to state.

 50